 When you next apply for a job, start by making a list of all ways you’ve built up transferable skills, and explain how you have used them in your CV or job application.
 You might just find a new career is closer than you think.

-The National Careers Service can also help you consider jobs or careers that could fit your transferable skills by using their interactive checker (external website) and if you’re looking to brush up some digital or numeracy skills, then check out the free online bite-sized courses (external website) at the Skills Toolkit.
+The interactive checker on the National Careers Service website can also help you consider jobs or careers that could fit your transferable skills and if you’re looking to brush up some digital or numeracy skills, then check out the free online bite-sized courses on the Skills Toolkit website.